zlatanp/BalloonInTheSky/README.md

 Ballon goes in the sky, and you need to collect much more coins as you can.

 ## Platforms
-Now game is for mobile platforms (Android, iOs).
+Game is for mobile platforms (Android, iOs).

 ## Technology
 Unity with custom created level backgrounds in Adobe Photoshop, and used assets from Unity Store for coins.